-Scientific Highlights from Research Division
+Scientific Highlights: Research Division "Biology and Chemistry"

 Proteins hover in front of the X-ray beam at a Swiss Light Source beamline.
 Now, spinning thin films bring on board these trickiest of proteins.

 Chiara Favaretto, PhD student in the “Radionuclide Development” group at the Center for Radiopharmaceutical Sciences, received the NMB/Eckelman Young Investigator Award for the abstract entitled: “Production and radiochemical separation of terbium-155 from enriched gadolinium target material and its preliminary application in SPECT imaging”, presented at the International Symposium on Radiopharmaceutical Sciences (iSRS 2022).

 How to get chloride ions into the cell

 A molecular movie shot at PSI reveals the mechanism of a light-driven chloride pump

 Millions in funding for brain and quantum research

 The European Research Council approves PSI projects for the development of a quantum computer and brain research worth about 5 million euros.